Thermodynamics vs Teleodynamics: A Cosmological Divide?

 with

 The linear growth equation for the density contrast then takes the form

 Equations \eqref{eq:Friedmann-TD} and \eqref{eq:growth-TD} express the central teleodynamic fact that the same functional $\Phi(t,x)$, through its homogeneous and inhomogeneous parts, drives both an effective dark energy sector and a scale-dependent modification of clustering.
 In a universe with evolving large-scale structure, correlators and tidal fields, $\bar{\Phi}(t)$ and $\varphi(t,x)$ cannot be treated as constants.
-The teleodynamic corrections are therefore unavoidable, in sharp contrast to the stationary black hole case, where $\Phi$ may consistently be taken as constant over the relevant ensemble. \\
+The teleodynamic corrections are strong here, in sharp contrast to the stationary black hole case, where $\Phi$ may consistently be taken as constant over the relevant ensemble.
+Therefore, it should be noted that equations (\ref{eq:boltzmann-TD})-(\ref{eq:growth-TD}) form a closed linear system once a response kernel $K(k,a)$ is specified.
+The teleodynamic sector therefore modifies growth only through the scale-dependent factor $\Delta\mu(k,a)$, while preserving the standard structure of the Boltzmann hierarchy and metric perturbation equations.
+In the limit $\alpha\to 0$ (or $K\to 0$), one recovers the standard $\Lambda$CDM growth equation, demonstrating that teleodynamics acts as a controlled deformation of linear perturbation theory rather than a structural replacement. \\

+But now consider a different type of black hole scenario.
+Let us consider a black hole embedded in a time-dependent, cosmologically expanding universe.
+In this situation, there is no timelike Killing vector field that generates an exact stationarity of the geometry in the near-horizon region.
+So, any attempt to impose an exactly static event horizon in a time-dependent background turns that surface into a naked null singularity\citep{non1Farrah:2023opk,non2Faraoni:2024ghi}.
+Instead, we work with a physically preferred timelike vector field $u^\mu$ describing the congruence of observers adapted to the cosmologically coupled horizon, where, for instance, the observers following the quasi-local horizon or asymptotically comoving with the FLRW background.
+Along an integral curve of $u^\mu$, a phase space point $(x^\mu(\tau),p_\mu(\tau))$ evolves according to

+where $\tau$ is the proper time parameter along $u^\mu$ and $\mathcal{F}_\mu$ encodes the usual Hamiltonian evolution together with any slow time dependence induced by the cosmological expansion in the near-horizon geometry.
+Now, in the cosmologically coupled regime, the metric, the coarse-grained distribution $f$, and the environmental fields $E$ entering the bias functional are no longer invariant along $u^\mu$.
+So instead of the Killing invariance we have

+This goes towards reflecting the fact that the horizon radius, the ambient curvature, and the cosmic environment evolve with cosmological time even in the vicinity of the black hole. \\

+The teleodynamic bias density $\Phi(x,p;f,E)$ is constructed from $f$, $E$, and local geometric invariants (including the evolving near-horizon curvature), where note that in the stationary case, Killing invariance implies $\mathcal{L}_\xi \Phi = 0$ and a constant bias along $\xi^\mu$.
+But in the cosmologically coupled case, here, the lack of such a symmetry generically implies

+where we have defined $\Sigma$ as the teleodynamic ``source" encoding the build up of memory and environmental dependence along the non-stationary flow.
+Equation \eqref{eq:cosmo-bh-sigma-def} translates along an orbit of $u^\mu$ into

+which is generically non-zero in a time-dependent near-horizon environment.
+We can then continue by integrating Eq.~\eqref{eq:cosmo-bh-dPhi-dtau} along the history from $\tau_i$ to $\tau_f$ to get

+where $\Phi_0 \equiv \Phi(\tau_0)$ is a reference value, which may depend on the macroscopic charges $(M,J,Q)$ and possibly on the asymptotic cosmological parameters, and $\delta\Phi(\tau)$ captures the accumulated teleodynamic memory along the non-stationary flow.
+The bias functional $K[\Gamma]$ is then